 If you have been to Italy before, then you probably know that this incredible country always leaves you wanting for more.

 Whether you are looking for history, architecture, stunning scenery, quaint little towns or good food – Italy has it all.
 It’s a perfect country to visit with kids too, as Italians just love the bambini.
-And the kids will fall for Italian gelato.
+And the kids will fall for Italian gelatos, pizzas, and pastas…

 We have been to Italy more times than I can remember, and you can find some of those experiences on this blog.
 This is by no means a complete guide to visiting Italy.
 Rather a selection of blog posts from some of our recent trips to Italy.

-Italy Travel Tips
+Italy Travel Tips & Destination Guides

 - Tips for Planning Your Trip to Rome

-- The Hidden Gems of Rome That Most Tourists Never See
+- The Hidden Gems of Rome (That most tourists never see)

 - Where To Eat and How To Find The Best Food in Rome